eftech93/chat-test-lab/lab-3/Readme.md

-# Third Lab - Deploy Node app and React app on Kubernetes (minikube)
+# Third Lab - Deploy NodeJs app and ReactJs app on Kubernetes (minikube)

 In this lab, deploy both apps on a kubernetes cluster in the local machine using minikune.